-At Chevening (St Botolph's) CE Primary School, staff and governors are committed to providing an excellent education for pupils of all abilities and backgrounds in the context of Christian belief and practice.
+At Chevening St Botolph's CE Primary School, staff and governors are committed to providing an excellent education for pupils of all abilities and backgrounds in the context of Christian belief and practice.
 With parent, carer, family and community support, we seek to construct a whole-school curriculum that enables our children to develop academically, emotionally, morally, physically, socially and spiritually.

-We recognise that all children are unique and come from different contexts; yet, they often share a number of characteristics that shape our approach to teaching and learning, which may include:
+We recognise that whilst our children come from different contexts, they often share a number of characteristics that shape our approach to teaching and learning, which may include:

-- Have good general knowledge; - Are interested in learning and are growing in their understanding of learning; - Are developing basic skills when they start school; - Have good access to technology; - Have an awareness of other places, linked to their own experiences; - Benefit from caring and protective families; - Are exploring personal faith and/or spirituality;
+- Have good general knowledge;

+- Are confident performers;

+- Understand what learning is;

+- Have good basic skills when they start school;

+- Have good access to technology;

+- Have an awareness of other places;

+- Benefit from caring and protective families;

+- Are developing spiritual faith;

 - Have aspirational parents/carers;

-- Are-polite and inquisitive;
+- Are questioning;

 - Show eagerness;

 - Enjoy becoming involved in projects;

 - Benefit from material care and wealth;

-- Enjoy success and performing.
+- Enjoy success.